agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 **Time**: 15 mins

-???

 ---

-**Claim**: Difference in inequality in not captured by GDP
+**Claim**: Difference in inequality in not captured by GDP.

-**re-write Claim**: Inequality is not captured in GDP
+**re-write Claim**: Inequality is not captured in GDP.

-**re-write Claim**: Gini index is not strongly (0.7) correlated with GDP per capita across different countries
+**re-write Claim**: Gini index is not strongly (0.7) correlated with GDP per capita across different countries.

 **Example-sub**:

 [Year 2000 Data](https://ourworldindata.org/grapher/gdp-per-capita-vs-economic-inequality)

-Correlation: 0.14 (gini index vs GDP per capita as of 2000) (-ve)
+Correlation: 0.14 (Gini index vs GDP per capita as of 2000) (-ve).

 **Definition**: checks out.